H. C. Srikantaiah: Early life and family

 H.C Srikantaiah was born in Hirisave village of Channarayapatna taluk in Hassan district of the erstwhile Mysore State (in present-day Karnataka).
 He married Nagamma in 1948.
 They had 3 sons and 5 daughters.
 He was from the Vokkaliga community in Karnataka.
 His eldest son H. S. Chandru died on 29 December 2020 in Bangalore.
 He was survived by son H. C. Lalithraghav and a daughter.

 Political career

 H.C Srikantaiah began his political career by winning as an independent candidate from Shravanabelagola assembly constituency in Hassan in 1972.
 He later joined Indian National Congress and won continuously until 1985.
 He was a member of Karnataka Legislative Assembly from 1972 to 1985 and from 1999 to 2004.
 Srikantaiah was a Minister in Karnataka for almost 20 years.
-In 1980 Srikantaiah had a chance to become the Chief minister but Gundu Rao was picked for the post.
+In 1980 H.C Srikantaiah famously defected 84 MLA's from the Congress (U) to Congress (I) to form the Government in Karnataka thus ending Devraj Urs tenure as Chief Minister of Karnataka for the second term.
+Srikantaiah had a chance to become the Chief minister after the defection of the 84 MLA's but Gundu Rao was picked for the post by Sanjay Gandhi.
 He was the Minister for Cooperation in Gundu Rao ministry.
 After spending nearly four decades in the Indian National Congress, Srikantaiah joined the BJP ahead of 2009 Parliament elections.